Perceived Stress Scale (PSS-10)

 Stress gets thrown around so much it is easy to lose track of what it actually means.
 It is not about how many things you have to do — it is about how much of it feels outside your control.

 The Perceived Stress Scale (PSS-10) measures exactly that.
-Cohen, Kamarck, and Mermelstein designed it in 1983, and it has been the go-to way to quantify perceived stress in research and clinical work ever since.
+Cohen and colleagues originally designed it in 1983, and it has been a standard way to quantify perceived stress in research ever since.

 The 10 items ask about your thoughts and feelings over the last month — how often have you felt confident handling problems?
 How often have things gone your way?
 How often have you felt overwhelmed?
 Each item uses a 5-point frequency scale.

-The PSS-10 holds up well psychometrically.
-It does not diagnose stress disorders - it measures how much stress you are perceiving, which often matters more than how many stressors you actually have.
+The PSS-10 does not diagnose stress disorders — it measures how much stress you are perceiving, which often matters more than how many stressors you actually have.

 Scoring Guide